rea-and/vector-infinity/README.md

    - Go to the "Chat" tab
    - Select the plugin you want to chat about (Gmail, WhatsApp, WHOOP)
    - Type your question and press Enter
-   - The Assistant will use your imported data to answer
+   - The AI will use your imported data to answer

 **Example queries:**
 - "What emails did I receive about vacation plans?"